Skip to content

 I liked how this shoe felt for heavy deadlifts, leg presses, and lower body exercises.
 In addition to its stability, I found the outsole to provide a nice level of traction on different surfaces and I never felt like I was going to slip when lifting.

 Another perk of this shoe for lifting is its forefoot width.
-If you like having ample room for splaying the toes and find that most training shoes run a little too snug for you, then this Nano iteration can be a good option to explore.
+If you like having ample room for splaying the toes and find that most training shoes run a little too snug for you, then this Nano iteration can be an excellent option to explore.

 For my CrossFit workouts, I thought the Nano 2 did a good job for all of the tasks that I threw at them.
 I like how this shoe has limited toe spring for WODs that have more kettlebell work programmed.